 On His Path helps make this possible through grant funding and donations received from the On His Path community.
-Kids Against Hunger meals packed in Wayland, Iowa are an important item included in these life-giving food bags.
+Take Away Hunger meals packed in Wayland, Iowa are an important item included in these life-giving food bags.
 When blessings are shared with the needy, God receives the praise and glory!

 Testimonial submitted by BMI, Guatemala

 On His Path Helps Children With Clubfeet Worldwide